Step one: Submit Your Application

-You have two options for applying to The Abbey: All students applying prior up until October 30 will be Early Action* candidates, and will find out their admissions decision by mail, and electronically on November 1, 2019.
-After November 1st, all applications will be accepted on a rolling basis, and students who submit their application can expect an admissions decision within one week of completing their file.
+You have two options for applying to The Abbey: All students applying prior up until October 30 will be Early Action* candidates, and will find out their admissions decision by mail, and electronically on November 6th.
+After October 30th, all applications will be accepted on a rolling basis, and students who submit their application can expect an admissions decision within one week of completing their file.

 Step two: Submit Your Transcript

 Request official transcripts from high schools and all other institutions attended be sent to:

 Belmont Abbey College

 Office of Admissions

 Belmont Abbey College accepts official transcripts submitted electronically through services like Naviance, Parchment, and National Student Clearinghouse.

 If you were enrolled at the time of graduation, at a participating public high school in North Carolina, you can request your high school transcript be sent through CFNC.